minimit/gulp-starter-kit/README.md

 ##Build your projects with gulp

 When you build with `gulp`, it does automatically:
-- Js concatenation and minification
 - Js lint
+- Js concatenation, minification and source maps
-- Compile and minify less and sass
+- Less and Sass compilation, minification and source maps
-- Source maps
+- Css copy and minification
-- Optimize images
+- Images optimization
-- Run http webserver or proxy to your webserver
+- Http webserver or proxy to your webserver
 - Sync all the browser
 - Watch files for changes (keep the command window open)